LuBolin/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Restaurant staff with a significant number of bookings
-* needs to efficiently manage customer bookings, including status, timing, contact details, and past records
+* Needs to efficiently manage customer bookings, including status, timing, contact details, and past records
-* wants to personalize services by recognizing regular customers
+* Wants to personalize services by recognizing regular customers
-* prefers desktop apps for quick searching and retrieval of booking details
+* Prefers desktop apps for quick searching and retrieval of booking details
-* can type fast
+* Can type fast
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: